linslin/laravel-coffee-cache/readme.md

 ## Changelog

 ### 1.2.0
 - Added option to enable caching for specific HTTP-Status codes.
-Default ist "200 Ok".
+Default is "200 Ok".

 ### 1.1.0
 - Added option to enable caching for specific domains.
 This also works on reverse proxies if "HTTP_X_FORWARDED_HOST" isset.